mribs/startup/README.md

 React is really powerful.
 A lot of use can be found *navigation aspects anybody?
 But like, lowkey you will have to adjust a lot of like foundational work.

+When in doubt, staring at it doesn't do much, but other people can be very helpful.

+Websockets allows peer to peer communication

+json is basically how JavaScript stores Objects, and mondoDB will store jsons documents in collections.